jasonkuhrt/template-typescript-lib/README.md

 - Linting: ESLint
 - Formatting: Prettier
 - Publishing: Dripip
-- CI ready to go
+- CI: GitHub Actions
+- Dependency Management: Renovate
-- Issue Templates
+- Community: Issue Templates
-- Renovate

-How to bootstrap:
+## Quick Start

+The following will get you a ready to go new repository on GitHub based on this one.

 1. Run: